M

 Bank and Cash Accounts

-1. Click the Import bank statement button located in the bottom-right corner:
+Click the Import Bank Statement button in the bottom-right corner.

 Import bank statement